 When entering the examination room, it is natural to start feeling nervous.
 Even the most proficient of speakers need time to settle down, focus and relax before being able to show the true extent of their abilities in a foreign language.
-The OET exam is more generous than other exams in that it allows speakers a two-minute, unassessed warm-up before the exam proper begins, but it can still be challenging to keep those nerves under control.
+The OET test is more generous than other exams in that it allows speakers a two-minute, unassessed warm-up before the exam proper begins, but it can still be challenging to keep those nerves under control.

 What this can lead to is slow, hesitant, uncertain speech, lots of pauses, lots of “errrs”, as we mentally search for the exact word, the exact expression, to avoid making any mistakes.
 While this can be good for our scores in relation to resources of grammar and expression, it can cause real problems in terms of achieving a high score in fluency, so here are some tips to reflect on how we can maintain our fluency while producing accurate language.